meco-group/fatrop/PILOT_USER_INSTRUCTIONS.md

 This file contains installation and usage instructions for pilot users.
 Note that Fatrop is still in development, such that these instructions might change without notice.

+Instructions are given and tested for Ubuntu 20.04 and 22.04.

 # Service desk

 If you encounter any problems when installing or using fatrop, you can send an e-mail to the [service desk](mailto:gitlab-incoming+robotgenskill-fatrop-fatrop-5447-issue-@kuleuven.be).
 This will create an issue, that Lander and I, and the other pilot users can respond to and follow [here](https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop/-/issues/service_desk).